dariocast/algorand-nft-loan/README.md

 The project aims to provide liquidity in terms of cryptocurrency or specific assets that could be addressed with a loan mechanism of owned NFT.

+### Use case

+The developed system could be associated to the real scenario pawnshop.

 ## Smart contract specifications

+ In the NFT loan developed, there are three different roles:
+- The Contract Owner (CO) that creates and inizialize the contract
+- The Lender (L) that provides assets to the smart contract
+- The Borrower (B) that provides her NFT as collaterla to borrow cryptocurrency.

 Once the *contract owner* created the smart contract, it is able to accept an NFT from an account - *borrower* - for a period of time and stores info on the global state.
 During this period other accounts - *lenders* - are able to bid in ALGO for that NFT.
 At any time during this initial period, the borrower can interact with the contract to get back the NFT (in this case the bidded amount returns to the lender) or to accept the loan.

 In the second case, there is a predefined period of time in which the borrower must repay the loan to the lender, otherwise, after the deadline, the lender can obtain the NFT by interacting with the contract.

- In the NFT loan developed there are three different roles:
-- The Contract Owner (CO)
-- The Borrower (B)
-- The Lender (L)

 The Stateful Smart Contract stores the following information: